This peppadew sauce is fermented to reduce the influence of anti-nutrients on the absorption of the rich variety of

 Growing peppadews is not difficult, but they have a long growing-season and they do need to be staked.
 The weight of the fruit will break the branches and lying on the ground they will not ripen properly and turn red.

 We grow a lot of different organic vegetables at our green home, but I have to say that peppadews are to my mind one of the most rewarding.
 They are extremely nutritious and brighten any meal with some spiciness but not enough heat to get your mouth and tomorrow your rear-end glowing.

 They are the second richest source of vitamin-C, one of the four that will help prevent early frailty syndrome.
 Best of all perhaps is that they will turn a rather dull Eggs Florentine into a breakfast to remember.

 Read more about it at Eggs Hilton.
 Our slogan is slow-food, made fast.
 It's very nutritious and a taste you will never forget.
 We enjoy it almost every day, and give it the credit for the fact we take absolutely no medication whatsoever in our eighth decade.

-Of course it's not just what you get at the supermarket, we have free-range eggs; the hens roam in our organic garden where admittedly unless we are careful they can cause massive damage to our greens; they too know where the good stuff is to be found.
+Of course you won't get this kind of food at the supermarket; we have free-range eggs too.
+The hens roam in our organic garden where admittedly unless we are careful they can cause massive damage to our greens; they too know where the good stuff is to be found.
 Luckily they have little interest in the peppadews and the wonderful sauce they provide us.